Projects - Valeria Cherchi

 – Edie Peters on PhotoQ – World Press Photo

-Some of You Killed Luisa is my attempt to decode the complex structure of the kidnapping phenomenon that has crossed my homeland, the Italian island of Sardinia.
-There, between the 1960s and the 1990s almost 200 people were kidnapped for ransom.
+Some of You Killed Luisa attempts to decode the complex structure of the kidnapping phenomenon that has crossed the artist’s homeland, the Italian island of Sardinia between the 1960s and the 1990s almost 200 people were

 How to tell a story bound by uncertainty?
 How to talk about histories that are just partially ended and shrouded in silence?

-After several years of field research, interaction with local communities, digging of media archives and my family’s photo albums, I present a kaleidoscopic story mixing photos, video stills and a log of my research, where memories, sociological and anthropological observations mingle.
+Valeria Cherchi is one of the few artists to deal with this dark chapter of Sardinian history by exploring the parts of the story that appear reliable.
+After several years of field research, interaction with local communities, digging of media archives and her family’s video tapes, she presents a kaleidoscopic story mixing photos, video stills and a log of her research, where memories, sociological and anthropological observations wittily mingle.
+The outcome of is a multilayered examination that states the importance of Cherchi as a witness of a community bound by the ever-present law of omerta.

 The outcome of is a multilayered examination that states the importance of myself as a witness of a community bound by the ever-present law of omertà.